anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Less Operational Security in the Target-Domain

 The registration authority (RA) performing the authorization of a certificate request is a critical PKI component and therefore requires higher operational security than other components utilizing the issued certificates .
 CAs may also require higher security in the registration procedures.
-Especially the CA/Browser {{CABF}} forum increases the security requirements in the certificate issuance procedures for publicly trusted certificates.
 There may be situations in which the customer site/domain does not offer enough security to operate a RA/CA and therefore this service is transferred to a backend that offers a higher level of operational security.